john-science/mazelib/README.md

 Results: perfect, unbiased

 Like all random-walk algorithms, Wilson's isn't terribly fast.
-However, as UST-based algorithms go, this converges faster than Aldous-Broder.
+However, this still converges faster than Aldous-Broder.

-Of all the classic maze-generation algorithms, I find this one the messiest to implement.

 ### Maze-Soliving Algorithms